 The bot will know what to do!

-The Advantages of Building Landbot Chatbot Using Dialogflow
+The Advantages of Building a Landbot Chatbot Using Dialogflow

-Now that you have seen how to create Dialogflow chatbot with Landbot.
-Let’s take a closer look at the benefits of this connection.
+Now that you have seen how to create a chatbot Dialogflow and Landbot, let’s take a closer look at the benefits of this connection.

 Smart Data Collection

-First of all, the use of Dialogflow allows Landbotters to collect data more efficiently.
+First of all, the use of Dialogflow allows Landbot to collect data more efficiently.

-To be more precise, when your rule-based bot asks “What’s your name?” and customer writes “My name’s John Smith” the whole is saved under the @name variable in your CRM.
+To be more precise, when your rule-based bot asks “What’s your name?” and the customer writes “My name’s John Smith,” the whole is saved under the @name variable in your CRM.

-However, if you run the same simple question through Dialogflow, the agent will be able to single out the name entity and send only “John Smith” back to Landbot to be stored under the @name variable.
-A simple improvement that can take your chabtot lead generation to a whole new level.
+However, if you run the same simple question through Dialogflow, the agent will be able to single out the named entity and send only “John Smith” back to Landbot to be stored under the @name variable.
+A simple improvement that can take your chatbot lead generation to a whole new level.

 Control & Efficiency